Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_PanelDue.md

 # Notes

 * On version 2.0 and earlier boards, whenever new firmware is uploaded, the touch panel calibration and touch pad orientation is lost.
 Therefore, on starting up the software enters the touch panel calibration phase.
 Touch the spots as instructed on the screen as accurately as possible.
 It is more accurate to use the tip of your fingernail or a stylus (print one!) rather than the pad of your finger.
 If the display is upside down or inverted left-right, you can correct it after touch calibration using the options provided on the Setup page.
-* The PanelDue controller board is supplied as standard with firmware for driving a 4.3 inch 480 x 272 pixel display.
+* Non-integrated PanelDue boards are supplied as standard with firmware for driving a 4.3 inch 480 x 272 pixel display.
 If you use a different display, then you will need to re-program the board with firmware for that display.
-There may be more recent firmware available even if you are using the recommended display.
+There may be more recent firmware available even if you are using the 4.3 inch display.
 * If you have a PanelDue with a 7 inch TFT panel, then some PC USB ports and especially laptop USB ports may not be able to supply enough power to the PanelDue when the backlight is on.
 If you press Erase and Reset while the PanelDue it powered from your controller electronics, then the backlight should turn off, which should resolve the problem.
 Or you can disconnect the PanelDue control board from the TFT panel (unless you are using the integrated version), then upgrade the firmware, then reconnect it.
 * After you have connected the PanelDue to your 3D printer, you can still update the firmware using the same procedure.
 If you have a version 3.0 PanelDue then you must either disconnect it from your 3D printer first or power up your 3D printer.
 Version 2.0 and earlier can be updated without disconnecting them from your printer electronics even if the printer is not powered.